dandanmania/chat-app/README.md

    `npm install firebase`

 8. Connect [Firebase](https://firebase.google.com/)

    - Under your Firebase's Project Settings > General, scroll down until you find "Your Apps" and copy and use

    ```
    const firebaseConfig = {
        [Your Config]
    };
    ```

    - Replace the firebaseConfig in Chat.js Lines 28-35

+9. Run `expo start` to start up the app!